Paris–Roubaix: 1981

-1988 – The wrong place and time
+1988

 The 1988 race contained a rare spectacle, for the first time in 30 years an early morning breakaway group held on until the finish: 27 kilometres into the race a group of unknown riders broke away and the pack did nothing to chase them down throughout the race.
 It was on a section of cobblestones outside Roubaix that Thomas Wegmüller (SUI) and Dirk Demol (BEL) broke away from the lead group to try for the victory.
 Wegmüller was ranked 175th in the world, Demol was a factory worker, ranked just inside the top 500 cyclists.
 As if the success of the breakaway wasn't enough, Paris–Roubaix was about to deliver a cruel irony.

 When the two entered Roubaix, Wegmüller ran over a plastic bag that flew out in front of him, which became jammed in his derailleur.
 Wegmüller was unable to change gears which was crucial for a sprint finish.
 Demol could have attacked at this moment and won the race with ease, but it was clear he did not want to win in this manner and drafted behind Wegmüller as he got assistance from his team car to remove the bag.
 They removed most of the bag, but some of it was still jammed and his gears still would not change.
 Knowing that a bicycle change would be suicidal to his chances, Wegmüller continued on his damaged bike; Demol continued to draft behind him.
 When it came down to the final sprint, Wegmüller could only watch as Demol easily sprinted ahead to take the victory.

 Laurent Fignon finished third after a late breakaway from the chasing peloton.
 Sean Kelly, also part of the chase group containing the top riders in the world, crashed late in the race, after it was already decided the breakaway would not be caught and crossed the finish line with blood covering his face.

-2006 – The wrong train
+2006

 In 2006 Leif Hoste, Peter Van Petegem and Vladimir Gusev were disqualified for riding through a closed railway level crossing 10 km before the finish and just ahead of an approaching freight train.
 Fabian Cancellara won and Tom Boonen and Alessandro Ballan were given the remaining places on the podium.